savannahtldc/LSTretrievalbyISCtoolbox/README.md

 # LSTretrievalbyISCtoolbox
-This repository provides an ArcGIS toolbox for automatic Land Surface Temperature retrieval from Landsat 8 and using the Improved Single Channel algorithm.
+This repository provides an ArcGIS toolbox for automatic Land Surface Temperature (LST) retrieval from Landsat 8 and using the Improved Single Channel (ISC) algorithm.
+In this tool, we implemented The Normalized Difference Vegetation Index (NDVI) threshold for Land Surface Emissivity (LSE) calculation and the ISC algorithm, developed by Cristóbal et al. (2018), for LST estimation.
+Users that would like to use this tool, please cite the paper "Land surface temperature retrieval and validation from Landsat 8 using the Improved Single Channel (ISC) algorithm" by Costa et al. (2021), which concerns the tool development and don't hesitate to contact the authors for any question.
+Using this toolbox, we recommend that the original data (bands, scene metadata, shapefile) were located in a folder in the local disc (D:) to avoid any path conflict with the scripts implemented.